H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

   title: change log
   order: 6
 ---
+## 0.13.0
+Add custom animation, you can customize the animation freely.
 ## 0.12.4
 Add a lifecycle.
 Modify the timeline color and style to optimize the selected state.